Azure/AKS/blog/_posts/2024-11-20-e2e-flyte-ML-solution-on-aks.md

 ### Identity management

 [Workload Identity](https://learn.microsoft.com/azure/aks/workload-identity-overview) Federation with Entra ID enables fine-grained security controls to be applied.
-The `flytepropeller`, `flyteadmin`, and `datacatalog` backend components use one user-assigned MI, while the Flyte task execution pods use a separate user-assigned MI.
+The `flytepropeller`, `flyteadmin`, and `datacatalog` backend components use one user-assigned MI, while the Flyte task execution pods use a separate user-assigned managed identity (MI).

 ### Networking and security